-Employees from various divisions around the world were involved in the creation of the new Code of Conduct in 2019.
+The Code of Conduct is binding on all managers and employees of Mercedes-Benz Group AG and also the consolidated Group companies worldwide.
+The Code of Conduct was revised in 2022 and the new version was communicated to employees in early 2023.
 The policy sets out the core corporate principles for conduct in day-to-day business and the way people deal with each other within the company and with business partners and customers.
 In addition to respect for the law and the legal system, these corporate principles also include, for example, fairness, transparency, practical diversity, and responsibility.
-In addition to the corporate principles, the Code of Conduct contains, inter alia, regulations regarding the respect and safeguarding of human rights as well as the handling of conflicts of interests, and prohibits corruption in any form whatsoever.
-The policy has binding effect for all companies and employees of the Mercedes-Benz Group worldwide.
-It is available on the internet at group.mercedes-benz.com/compliance/integrity-code.
+In addition to the corporate principles, the Code of Conduct contains, inter alia, regulations regarding the respect and safeguarding of human rights as well as the handling of conflicts of interest, and prohibits corruption in any form whatsoever.
+It is available on the internet at \(\ext{\text{\text{\text{group}}}} \) mercedes-benz.com/compliance/integrity-code.